adzerk/ah/doc/ah.1.md

     Update static `ah` bootstrapping files on S3.
 Needed when `ah` itself is updated to a new version.

-  * `getsecrets`:
-    Print all S3 secrets to which the user has access.
-See **FILES** below for a description of the output format.

   * `putsecret` <secret>:
     Create or update the S3 secret file for the variable <secret>.
 The value is read from <stdin>. **NOTE:** the value must be explicitly quoted if it